coleifer/huey/docs/api.rst

         Function decorator that marks the decorated function for processing by the consumer.
 Calls to the decorated function will do the following:

-        1. Serialize the function call into a message suitable for storing in the queue
+        1. Serialize the function call into a message suitable for storing in the queue.
-        2. Enqueue the message for execution by the consumer
+        2. Enqueue the message for execution by the consumer.
-        3. If a ``result_store`` has been configured, return an :py:class:`TaskResultWrapper` instance which can retrieve the result of the function, or ``None`` if not using a result store.
+        3. If a ``result_store`` has been configured, return a :py:class:`TaskResultWrapper` instance which can retrieve the result of the function, or ``None`` if not using a result store.